Big Citizen HUB

 Middle school-aged Big Citizens work through issues in monthly modules that incorporate interactive learning, active service projects, and individual and team reflection.
 During the final months of the program, our middle school teams work together to explore a topic of their choosing, developing service projects to address their issue.

 High school-aged Big Citizens are placed on teams that explore one issue in great depth throughout the year.
 During the final six weeks of the high school program, teams partner with local community organizations to complete capacity building projects.
 These externships provide more experiential, in-depth learning opportunities for our older youth, while providing nonprofit partners with the resources needed to take on an additional project of need.

 College-aged Big Citizens lead teams of middle school and high school youth, supporting the building of an effective team and program-wide culture, while gaining professional skills in youth development.

 In January 2015, Big Citizen HUB launched with 75 middle school participants and 13 team leaders.
 In 2016 we increased our impact by growing our middle school program and launching our high school program, serving a total of 202 youth ages 11-26.
-In 2017 we will serve a total of 236 young people ages 11-26.
+We now engage more than 200 young people ages 11-26 annually.

 What is a Big Citizen?

 Definition: Big Citizen HUB defines a Big Citizen as someone who prioritizes active participation within their communities and larger society.
 We believe that Big Citizenship should not be limited to the confines of the United States or one country, but a true Big Citizen believes that we are all interconnected and practices values and service that befits our world.

 Definition: The networks of social connection that exist between people, and their shared values and norms of behavior, which enable and encourage advantageous and mutual social cooperation.
 The more connections one makes, the more likelihood of success one may have.